Look for sustainably-made bed linen in natural materials for a good night’s sleep guaranteed …

 It makes sense then if we are opting for wellness, peacefulness and a good night’s sleep that we would choose natural fabrics, even if it will cost us that little bit extra: “Natural fibres are a non-negotiable must-have for good sleep,” continues Winckworth.
 “Organic cotton is without a doubt better quality as it has not been chemically-treated in production.
 It is also safer for our skin.
 We are finally waking up to the fact that eating food sprayed in chemicals is really dangerous and unhealthy for our bodies.
 The next revolution will be the realisation that our clothing and bed sheets are also covered in toxic chemicals and bleaches, which, just like our laundry detergents, are absorbed into our skin.”

-For extra benefits and an even sounder night’s sleep, opt for sleepwear made from natural fabrics.
-Our top pick is The Ethical Silk Company.
-Designed in Ireland and produced sustainably and ethically in India, the new Andaman Collection includes mulberry silk pyjamas (€245) and shorties (€180), robes (€195), slips (€95), camisole and shorts set (€120) and eye masks (€30) available in Andaman Blue and Andaman Green.
+For extra benefits and an even sounder night’s sleep, you can also opt for sleepwear made from natural fabrics.
+For a luxurious option look to The Ethical Silk Company.
+Designed in Ireland and produced sustainably and ethically in India, the Andaman Collection includes mulberry silk pyjamas (€245) and shorties (€180), robes (€195), slips (€95), camisole and shorts set (€120) and eye masks (€30) available in Andaman Blue and Andaman Green.
 Better yet?
 They are all machine washable.

 Sign up to our MAILING LIST now for a roundup of the latest fashion, beauty, interiors and entertaining news from THE GLOSS MAGAZINE’s daily dispatches.